-tumors [lung, skin, liver, bladder, and kidney (Sankpal et al., 2012; Shakoor et al., 2017; Zhou and Xi, 2018)] as well as other nonmalignant diseases affecting various tissues and organs (Flora, 2011; Shakoor et al., 2017).
+Arsenite is a well-established human carcinogen (International Agency for Research on Cancer (IARC, 2004) which, due to its ubiquitous presence in the environment, represents a serious threat for millions of people (Shakoor et al., 2017).
+Ingestion of contaminated drinking water by populations from various parts of the planet has been indeed associated to the induction of different types of tumours (lung, skin, liver, bladder and kidney (Sankpal et al., 2012; Shakoor et al., 2017; Zhou and Xi, 2018)), as well as other non-malignant diseases affecting various tissues and organs (Flora, 2011; Shakoor et al., 2017).

 Arsenite therefore mediates a wide spectrum of deleterious effects, bearing numerous consequences in different cells and organs, a complex scenario in apparent contrast with the simple mechanism often implicated in the effects of the metalloid.
-More specifically, the opinion of various groups is that a large proportion of the critical effects mediated by arsenite result from the intermediate formation of reactive oxygen species (ROS) (Flora, 2011; Minatel et al., 2018).
+More specifically, the opinion of various groups is that a large proportion of the critical effects mediated by arsenite results from the intermediate formation of reactive oxygen species (ROS) (Flora, 2011; Minatel et al., 2018)